-4.13 Land at New Place Farm has been allocated within the PNP due to the number of positive impacts the development will secure.
-The development

-4.14 The Horsham District Sport, Open Space & Recreation Study (2014) recommends play facilities should be within 400m.
-In addition, Fields in Trust recommend a 100m walking distance to a Local Area for Play (aimed at very young children) and 400m for a Locally Equipped Area for Play.

-4.15 The NPSG is keen to see the use of native trees in all plantings and existing native trees retained.
-However, the current nursery has used many large Leylandii trees as windbreaks and we would be pleased if these are removed and replaced with native trees.

-4.16 At the western end of Bridleway 2332, opposite the allotments, there is a flat area of land adjacent to the bridleway.
-The NPSG consider that in the future this may be suitable for homes for elderly people because of the relative proximity of the medical centre and large store.

-4.17 The site is in close proximity to a grade II listed building (New Place Manor).
+- 4.14 The Horsham District Sport, Open Space & Recreation Study (2014) recommends play facilities should be within 400m.
+In addition, Fields in Trust recommend a 100m walking distance to a Local Area for Play (aimed at very young children) and 400m for a Locally Equipped Area for Play. - 4.15 The NPSG is keen to see the use of native trees in all plantings and existing native trees retained.
+However, the current nursery has used many large Leylandii trees as windbreaks and we would be pleased if these are removed and replaced with native trees. - 4.16 At the western end of Bridleway 2332, opposite the allotments, there is a flat area of land adjacent to the bridleway.
+The NPSG consider that in the future this may be suitable for homes for elderly people because of the relative proximity of the medical centre and large store. - 4.17 The site is in close proximity to a grade II listed building (New Place Manor).
 There is also a grade II listed building (Archway and Garden Wall at New Place Manor to south east of the House) in close proximity.
 These assets are historically related to each other and should therefore be considered together.
-Design, scale, materials, layout and landscaping of any new development will need to take into account the character and setting of the listed buildings.

-4.18 The site is located within an Archaeological Notification Area (ANA) that will be affected by the site allocation.
+Design, scale, materials, layout and landscaping of any new development will need to take into account the character and setting of the listed buildings. - 4.18 The site is located within an Archaeological Notification Area (ANA) that will be affected by the site allocation.
 This covers the whole site (and is much larger than the site boundary).
-The ANA reference number is DWS8563 and relates to 'Large Roman Settlement Area' and falls within the red category.
+The ANA reference number is DW\$8563 and relates to 'Large Roman Settlement Area' and falls within the red category.
 The key data points that are located close to/within the site have been provided on the Historical Environment Records (HER) by the County Council include:

-MWS2740 - Circular feature/cropmark MWS8583 - Roman building/wall MWS11753 - Homestreet Farm/historic farmstead MWS3314 - Roman buildings/foundations Outside the boundary of the ANA is a further HER data entry.
-Details are as follows: MWS9181 - Land North of Glebelands Estate, Pulborough -Archaeological Investigations
+MWS2740 - Circular feature/cropmark

+MWS8583 - Roman building/wall

+MWS11753 - Homestreet Farm/historic farmstead

+MWS3314 - Roman buildings/foundations

+Outside the boundary of the ANA is a further HER data entry.
+Details are as follows:

+MWS9181 - Land North of Glebelands Estate, Pulborough - Archaeological Investigations